Collin County Expunction Attorney for Drug Crimes

 What’s the Difference Between Expunction and Non-Disclosure?

 There are two ways to address your criminal record.
 One is expunction, and the other is non-disclosure.
-A non-disclosure order means that people are prohibited from getting your arrest or criminal record if you’re applying for employment or residency in an apartment.
+A non-disclosure order means people are prohibited from getting their arrest or criminal record if they apply for employment or residency in an apartment.
 Access to your criminal or arrest record is not available to them.

 Some offenses cannot be considered for non-disclosure.
-These can include second and third offense DWIs and any offense that would require you to be registered as a sex offender.
-Other offenses that also disqualify you from non-disclosure are injury to a child, family violence, violation of a protective order, and murder.
+These can include second and third-offense DWIs and any offenses requiring you to be registered as a sex offender.
+Other offenses that disqualify you from non-disclosure include injury to a child, family violence, violation of a protective order, and murder.

-This means that if you were charged with drug possession and family violence, the drug possession might be considered for non-disclosure, but your family violence charge cannot be covered in a non-disclosure agreement.
+This means that if you were charged with drug possession and family violence, the drug possession might be considered non-disclosure.
+But your family violence charge cannot be covered in a non-disclosure agreement.

-However, if you plead guilty or you were found guilty, expunction is not an option.
+However, expungement is not an option if you plead guilty or were found guilty.
 Additionally, there can be time constraints involved in your request.
 For example, you have three years after your arrest date for a felony to request expungement but only one year after your arrest date for a Class A or B misdemeanor.

 Can My Drug Charges Be Expunged?